rancher/rancher.github.io/rancher/v1.2/zh/api/v2-beta/access-control/index.md

 #### Configure the desired provider

 Generate a completed config object for the desired provider, with `enabled: false`.

-Submit it as the body of `POST /v2-beta/<desired provider config>`.
+Depending on your provider, you either submit it as the body of `POST /v2-beta/<desired provider config>` or `POST /v1-auth/config`.

 #### Test the generation of an access token